bnaluz/pw-script/README.md

 # Product Data Scraper

-This script uses Playwright to scrape product data from a specified website and exports the data to a CSV file.
+This script uses Playwright to scrape product data from a specified website (REI) and exports the data to a CSV file.

 ## Features